 To filter location events that you have retrieved whether real-time or historical:

-- 1. Click Get events.

-- 2. In the Times section, select Filter messages that have already been retrieved.

-- 3. In the Filters section, enter a Tag ID.
+- 1. Click Get events. - 2.
+In the Times section, select Filter messages that have already been retrieved. - 3.
+In the Filters section, enter a Tag ID, or multiple tag IDs each on a new line.